lambotpm/pvpguide/Guide.md

 Playing against this composition is all about knowing when the enemy team is going for a kill.
 While their default damage can be quite high, you need to save your Pain Suppression for when a teammate gets hit with Touch of Death.
 Keep in mind because both of these classes are fairly front-loaded, they can swap targets pretty easily.
 Be mindful of your positioning and be ready to Life Grip back a friendly after they get Death Gripped into a bad situation.

+### Shadowplay - Shadow Priest / Warlock / Healer (Restoration Shaman)

+This composition is very strong this season, and usually ran with a Destruction Warlock, making them super deadly.
+Try to minimize the amount of Shadow Priest dots out at any given time on your team by being aggressive with dispels, or if your team is clumped up line of sighting some Chaos Bolts, you can Mass Dispel on your team to remove them all at once.

 ### WLS - Arms Warrior / Affliction Warlock / Restoration Shaman

 While slightly less popular this season than WMX, this composition is still quite strong.
 Typically, the Arms will train one of your teammates while the Warlock builds up resources using instant cast DoTs on your team.
 Once the Warrior has rotted a target low enough, CC will land on you and the enemy team will try to blow a target up with a combination of several Unstable Afflictions and the Warrior's Sharpen Blade (-50% healing taken) talent.
 Stay on top of dispelling your team and using line of sight to prevent being Feared as much as possible.